 \section{Introduction}

 Moduli spaces of curves and their geometrically meaningful compactifications are a central topic in algebraic geometry.
 In particular, one wants to understand the topology of these spaces.
-From that perspective, the purpose of this paper is to compute the intersection Betti numbers of the moduli space of non-hyperelliptic Petri-general curves of genus 4.
+From that perspective, the purpose of this paper is to compute the intersection Betti numbers of the moduli space of non-hyperelliptic Brill-Noether-Petri-general curves of genus 4.
 The canonical model of such curves is a complete intersection of a smooth quadric and a cubic surface in projective space.
-This moduli space hence carries a natural compactification as GIT quotient:
+This moduli space hence carries a natural compactification: